Skip to content

 Manual Lymphatic Drainage for the Management of Pain

-Consistent with the Gate Control Theory of Pain, MLD is also known for its pain-quelling effects, with the capacity to interrupt pain signals to the brain from the site of an injury, making it a valuable treatment for chronic pain sufferers.
-Lymphatic taping is known to quell pain the entire time that the tape is on the skin.
+Consistent with the Gate Control Theory of Pain, MLD is also known for its pain-quelling effects, with the capacity to interrupt pain signals to the brain from the site of an injury, making it a valuable treatment for chronic pain.
+Lymphatic taping has been known to quell pain the entire time that the tape is on the skin.
 BOOK NOW

 Can Manual Lymphatic Drainage help with My Condition ?